Gustave Strauven

-Gustave Strauven (23 June 1878 – 19 March 1919) was a Belgian architect of the Art Nouveau style.
-He created more than 30 buildings, using new technologies and incorporating wrought iron floral motifs.
+Gustave Strauven (23 June 1878 – 19 March 1919) was a Belgian architect associated with the Art Nouveau movement.
+Active primarily in Brussels, he designed over 30 buildings characterized by their dynamic forms, elaborate ornamentation, and innovative use of materials.
+Strauven was known for incorporating intricate wrought ironwork featuring floral and organic motifs, and for embracing emerging construction technologies of his time.
+Despite his short life, his work remains a distinctive contribution to Belgium's architectural heritage.

 Biography

-Gustave Strauven was born in Schaerbeek, Brussels, 23 June 1878, the son of Arnold Strauven, a gardener from Limburg, Belgium, and Catherine Backaert.
+Gustave Strauven was born in Schaerbeek, Brussels, on 23 June 1878, the son of Arnold Strauven, a gardener from Limburg, Belgium, and Catherine Backaert.
 He began his career when he was 18 years old, as an assistant designer working with Victor Horta, helping him with the Hôtel van Eetvelde and the Maison du Peuple/Volkshuis in Brussels.
 Two years later, he spent one year in Zurich as a draftsman in an architectural office.
 He then returned to Brussels, where he became a prominent architect in the Art Nouveau movement.

 Mobilised during World War I, Strauven died of his injuries on 19 March 1919 in a hospital in Haute-Savoie, France.
 He was only forty years old.
 All his work was completed in less than twenty years.